Kauai Vacation Guide

 Kauai Top Attractions

-Popular Kauai Things to Do
+Top 10 Kauai Things to See & Do

+Truth be told, all of Kauai is remarkable.
+However, some Kauai attractions are incredibly popular because they offer an experience that truly captures the magical essence of Kauai.
+Most Inspirational, Must-See, Top Picks, Best of Kauai... no matter what you label them, you absolutely must witness these attractions for yourself.
 Of volcanic origin, the highest peaks on this mountainous island are Kawaikini, at 5,243 feet, followed by Mount Wai'ale'ale near the center of the island, at 5,148 feet above sea level.
-The wettest spot on earth, with an annual average rainfall of 450-470 inches, is located on the east side of Mount Wai'ale'ale.
+One of the wettest spots on earth, with an annual average rainfall of 450-470 inches, is located on the east side of Mount Wai'ale'ale.

 This high annual rainfall has eroded deep valleys in the central mountain, carving out ridges, canyons, and gorgeous valleys with many scenic waterfalls.
 Click on any of the tiles below to discover just a few of Kauai's top attractions.